Proximal ADMM for Nonconvex and Nonsmooth Optimization: Numerical Experiments

 We next evaluate the solution quality measured by the HVAC electricity cost and human comfort.
-We randomly pick $3$ zones (zone 1, zone 3, and zone 7) and display the predicted \texttt{zone occupancy} (inputs), the zone mass flow rates (\texttt{zone MFR}, control variables) , and the zone temperature (\texttt{zone temp.}, control variables) over the $48$ simulated time slots in Fig. \ref{Fig:HVAC_occupancy_temperature_MFR}.
+We randomly pick $3$ zones (zone 1, 3, 7) and display the predicted \texttt{zone occupancy} (inputs), the zone mass flow rates (\texttt{zone MFR}, control variables) , and the zone temperature (\texttt{zone temp.}, control variables) over the $48$ time slots in Fig. \ref{Fig:HVAC_occupancy_temperature_MFR}.
 Note that the variations of \texttt{zone MFR} are almost consistent with the \texttt{zone occupancy}.
-This is reasonable as the \texttt{zone occupancy} determines the thermal loads which need to be balanced by the zone mass flows.
-We see that the \texttt{zone temp.} are all maintained within the comfortable range $[24, 26]^{\circ}$C. This infers the satisfaction of \texttt{human comfort}.
+This is reasonable as the \texttt{zone occupancy} determines the thermal loads which need to be balanced by the zone mass flow rates.
+We besides see that the \texttt{zone temp.} are all maintained within the comfortable range $[24, 26]^{\circ}$C. This infers the satisfaction of \texttt{human comfort}.
 To further evaluate the solution quality and computation efficiency, we compare the proximal ADMM (\texttt{Prox-ADMM}) with centralized method (\texttt{Centralized}).
-Specifically, we use the \texttt{interior-point} embedded in the \texttt{fmincon} solver of MATLAB to solve both the subproblems \eqref{eq:x-update} and the centralized problem.
-For the \texttt{Centralized}, we run the algorithm without considering the running time with the objective to approach the best possible solution.
+Specifically, we use the \texttt{interior-point} embedded in the \texttt{fmincon} solver of MATLAB to solve both the subproblems \eqref{eq:x-update} with \texttt{Prox-ADMM} and problem \eqref{pp:HVAC problem} with \texttt{Centralized}.
+For the \texttt{Centralized}, we run the solver sufficiently long without considering the time with the objective to approach the best possible optimal solution.
 We compare the two methods in three folds, i.e., \texttt{electricity cost}, the norm of \texttt{constraints residual}, and \texttt{computation time} as reported in Table \ref{tab:HVAC}.
 We see that \texttt{electricity cost} with \texttt{Prox-ADMM} is about $160.20$ (s\$) versus $153.12$ (s\$) yield by \texttt{Centralized}.
-This infers that the sub-optimality of \texttt{Prox-ADMM} in terms of the objective is about $5.0\%$.
-Particularly, we observe a marginal \texttt{constraints residual} (0.38) for \texttt{Prox-ADMM} , which is caused by the discounting factor $\tau$.
+We imply the sub-optimality of \texttt{Prox-ADMM} in terms of the objective is about $5.0\%$.
 However, the \texttt{Prox-ADMM} obviously outperforms the \texttt{Centralized} in computation efficiency.
 The average \texttt{computing time} for each zone is about 50~\si{min} with \texttt{Prox-ADMM} (parallel computation) while the \texttt{Centralized} takes more than 10~\si{\hour}.
 Note that we have picked $T=48$ time slots (a whole day) as the predicted horizon, the computing time could be largely sharpened in practice with a much smaller prediction horizon, say $T=10$ time slots (5\si{\hour}).
-This is to our expectations as the \texttt{Prox-ADMM} empowers the agents (zone controller of smart buildings) to solve small subproblems in parallel instead of relying on a central agent solving the overall heavy problem as with the \texttt{Centralized}.